Plainview-Old Bethpage Central School District: History

-At the end of the population boom, voters in 1963 approved to build John F. Kennedy High School (now Plainview-Old Bethpage John F. Kennedy High School).
+In 1963 voters approved to build John F. Kennedy High School (now Plainview-Old Bethpage John F. Kennedy High School).
 The 53-acre site that also includes parts of Mattlin Middle School and Kennedy Drive opened in 1966.
 The two high schools were merged in 1991 into the Plainview-Old Bethpage John F. Kennedy High School.
 This new school kept John F. Kennedy High School's colors of blue and white and adapted the mascot of the Hawks to replace its abandoned Eagle mascot and Plainview-Old Bethpage High School's green and yellow Gulls.
-At one point, the two middle schools had been junior high schools, going up to the 9th grade, but in 1978 the 9th grade was moved to the high schools.

 In 1996, the district opened its Kindergarten Center.
 All Kindergarten students attended school here until its closure in 2016.
 Kindergarten classes were moved into the four elementary schools, citing both decrease in student population and the fact that students were separated from each other at the beginning of first grade until high school.